Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

-\begin{enumerate} \item We filtered and tokenized the compounds of the five labeled datasets according to the requirements of each of the supervised methods. \item We performed a model selection consisting of two steps.
-First, we conducted a hyperparameter grid search that consisted of an exploratory search for the best performing hyperparameter combination for each method.
-For both methods, the ranges of hyperparameter values were defined so that they include those tested in the reference papers \cite{oskooei2018paccmann,zheng2019identifying} and expanded to other values that could have a positive impact on the training phase.
-As a result of this step, we selected the combinations of hyperparameters that yielded top results on each labeled dataset: \begin{itemize} \item In the case of the \textit{PaccMann}, we varied the number of hidden units (i.e.~$16$, $50$ and $100$) and the attention depth value (i.e.~$20$, $50$, $100$ and $256$) used in the self-attention layer.
-We also tested different architectures for the feed-forward neural network used for property prediction, and varied the number of hidden units (i.e.~$[512, 256, 64, 16], [100, 50, 20, 5], [150, 50, 10]$ and $[100, 20, 5]$) and the activation functions (i.e.~\textit{ReLU} and \textit{sigmoid}) \cite{sharma2017activation} in the dense layers.
-We trained with and without a sinusoidal positional encoding function applied to the inputs \cite{vaswani2017attention}, and with and without a weighed loss function based on the imbalance in each class \cite{domingos1999metacost}.
-We also varied regularization hyperparameters such as dropout coefficients per layer (i.e.~$0.5$, $0.25$ and $0.15$) and \textit{lambda} values (i.e.~$0.0001$, $0.005$ and $0.001$) for L2-regularization \cite{moody1995simple}.
-The learning rate was fixed to $0.001$, and we used Adam optimizer \cite{kingma2014adam}.
-We used a minibatch size of $512$ for the small dataset (i.e.~\textit{SR-ARE, SR-MMP, SR-ATAD5}) and a minibatch size of $2048$ for the large datasets (i.e.~\textit{HIV, PCBA-686978}).
-As a result of the grid search of \textit{PaccMann}, we tested a total of $175$ different combinations of hyperparameters for each labeled dataset.
+\begin{enumerate} \item We filtered and tokenized the compounds of the five labeled datasets according to the requirements of each of the supervised methods. \item We performed a model selection stage consisting of two steps: \begin{enumerate} \item We conducted a hyperparameter \textit{grid search}: an exploratory search for the best performing hyperparameter combination for each method.
+The ranges of hyperparameter values included those tested in the reference papers \cite{oskooei2018paccmann,zheng2019identifying} plus other values that might improve the training results.
+We selected the combinations of hyperparameters that yielded top results on each labeled dataset.
+A complete list of all hyperparameters tested on \textit{PaccMann} and \textit{SA-BiLSTM} is provided in Appendix A.